50,411 (all seated)

 Jim Prentice adds; ''Away supporters tend to head for bars towards the Centre of Glasgow, as there is less chance of any hassle than when around the ground.
 For Rangers fans, there are several good bars to be found around Ibrox.
 Most bars are found in the vicinity of Paisley Road West, starting from the Old Toll Bar and the Viceroy furthest away (towards the city centre).
 En route to the stadium is the Grapes Bar, and a short walk towards the stadium are the District Bar and the Louden Bar (the latter just being around the corner from the District on Harvie Street) – a Rangers fan's heaven with lots of memorabilia and photographs on the walls.
 There are also a few Social Clubs further down PRW.
 Just over the M8, not far from Bellahouston Park, is the Tradeston Ex-Servicemens' Club, which is a huge old building that serves reasonably-priced beer and food – well worth a visit.
 The old Stadium Bar, opposite Ibrox Underground Station, has just been taken over by the owners of the Louden and has been redeveloped and is well on its way to being as good as the Louden on Harvie Street'.

 Leave the M8 at Junction 23 and head towards Govan/Clyde Tunnel on the A8 Paisley Road West.
 You will come to the stadium on your right after about a mile and a half.
 The roads around Ibrox become pretty congested, so please allow some extra time for your journey.
 There is plenty of street parking around the stadium, although fans might like to park at the Albion Car Park, which is a secure site located opposite the stadium and charges about £7 per car.
 There is also the option of renting a private driveway near Ibrox Stadium via YourParkingSpace.co.uk.

 James Prentice adds; 'Ibrox Underground has huge queues after games, and some supporters may prefer to use Cessnock Underground Station on Paisley Road West, as fewer people seem to use it on a matchday.
 Turn out of the stadium and go left on to Edminston Drive, and the station is about five minutes' walk away after the road joins up with Paisley Road West (Adult single tickets are £1.60).
 While it is a tiny bit longer to walk to Cessnock, you may well stand a better chance of getting on the Underground more quickly than at Ibrox.
-Buses also run along Paisley Road West, and can take you right into the City Centre every couple of minutes.
+Buses also run along Paisley Road West which take you right into the City Centre every couple of minutes.
 Getting off at Bridge Street is about £1.20 Single and is a two minute walk over the River Clyde for the Centre of Glasgow'.
-Otherwise if you are feeling particularly brave you can embark on the 40 minute walk back to the city centre.
+Otherwise, if you are feeling particularly brave you can embark on the 40 minute walk back to the city centre.

 Remember if travelling by train then you can normally save on the cost of fares by booking in advance.